A High-Dimensional Extension of Wagner's Theorem and the Geometrization of Hypergraphs: Bridges

 Contract $X$ into a single vertex $x$, and contract $Y$ into a single vertex $y$.
 Denote the resulting graph after contraction by $G'$.
 Since $G'$ becomes disconnected after removing the set $\{v_1, v_2, \ldots, v_{d-1}\}$, its connectivity is strictly less than $d$.

-On the other hand, because $G_0$ is composed of $(d-1)$-dimensional simplexoids and is homeomorphic to $S^{d-1}$, the 1-skeleton of $G'$ must be the complete graph $K_{d+1}$.
+On the other hand, because $G_0$ is composed of $(d-1)$-simplices and is homeomorphic to $S^{d-1}$, the 1-skeleton of $G'$ must be the complete graph $K_{d+1}$.
 It follows that the connectivity of $G'$ is $d$, leading to a contradiction.

 \end{proof}

 \begin{lemma} In a closed $\mathbb{R}^d$-hypergraph $G$, the $1$-skeleton of $G$ is $d$-connected. \end{lemma}

 \begin{proof} Let $u$ and $v$ be any two vertices in $G$.
 Let $S^{d-1}$ be a ${d-1}$-dimensional sphere containing both $u$ and $v$.
 By Lemma \ref{sphere2}, the $1$-skeleton of $S^{d-1}$ must contain $d$ internally disjoint paths connecting $u$ and $v$.